AliHamz10/Machine-Learning-Lab-COMP-240L/Assignments/Assignment 01 (Zarmeena Jawad)/Assignment01_Report.md

 ## Abstract

-This report presents a comprehensive machine learning analysis for customer churn prediction in the telecommunications industry, addressing the critical business challenge of customer retention and attrition management.
-The study utilizes the IBM Telco Customer Churn dataset, containing 7,043 customer records with 19 demographic and service-related features.
+This report presents a comprehensive machine learning analysis for income prediction in the financial services industry, addressing the critical business challenge of credit assessment and financial decision making.
+The study utilizes the UCI Adult Income dataset, containing 32,561 individual records with 14 demographic and economic features.
 Four machine learning algorithms were implemented and evaluated: Random Forest, Gradient Boosting, Logistic Regression, and Support Vector Machine.
-The Random Forest classifier achieved the highest performance with 80.2% accuracy, demonstrating the feasibility of automated churn prediction for business applications including customer retention, targeted marketing, and resource optimization.
+The Gradient Boosting classifier achieved the highest performance with 86.9% accuracy, demonstrating the feasibility of automated income prediction for business applications including credit assessment, loan approval, and financial planning services.

 ## 1. Introduction

-The telecommunications industry faces significant challenges in customer retention, with high customer acquisition costs and increasing competition leading to substantial revenue losses from customer churn.
-Traditional churn management relies on reactive approaches and manual customer analysis, which are inefficient and often too late to prevent customer loss.
-This study addresses these challenges by developing machine learning models that can predict customer churn based on demographic and service usage patterns.
+The financial services industry faces significant challenges in credit assessment and risk management, with traditional methods relying on limited financial data and manual evaluation processes that are time-consuming and often inconsistent.
+The need for accurate income prediction is critical for loan approval, credit scoring, and financial planning services.
+This study addresses these challenges by developing machine learning models that can predict individual income levels based on demographic and economic factors.

-The primary business objective is to enable telecom companies to proactively identify at-risk customers, implement targeted retention strategies, and optimize customer relationship management.
+The primary business objective is to enable financial institutions to make data-driven decisions in credit assessment, loan approval, and personalized financial services.
 This analysis supports Program Learning Outcomes (PLOs) by demonstrating critical knowledge application in machine learning and data-driven decision making, while fulfilling Student Learning Outcomes (SLOs) through effective use of Python libraries and comprehensive model evaluation.

 ### 1.1 Python Libraries Implementation